risgk/digital-synth-vra8-u/README.md

     - Rename the texts "EG Osc Dst [P|P2|S1]" and "LFO Osc Dst [P|P2|S1]" to "EG Osc Dst [P|2P|1S]" and "LFO Osc Dst [P|2P|1S]";
     - Rename the parameter "Osc 1 Shape II" to "Osc 1 Morph";
     - Remove SS (Shaped Saw Wave) from Osc 1 Wave, and change the behaviour of Osc 1 Morph for Pls (Pulse Wave);
-    - Reflect the Filter Cutoff parameter smoothly
+    - Reflect the Filter Cutoff parameter smoothly;
     - Change to recommend Arduino AVR Boards version 1.8.5 (or 1.8.3);
+    - Support Arduino Nano (ATmega328) with restrictions;
     - Fix documentation; Rename "Parameter List" to "Parameter Guide"
 - v1.2.1: Reverses the effect of the Osc 1 Shape II value for SS (Shaped Saw Wave)
 - v1.2.0: Change the range of Osc 1 Shape from -64 -- +63 to 0 -- 127; Fix the comment on Osc 1 Shape II in VRA8-U CTRL